FinweLtd/doc-livesync-all/docs/user_guide/installing.md

 4. After accepting the invite you have multiple options on how to install the application:

-    1. Using the Oculus app on your phone: tap the magnifier glass icon to open search, type *livesync* and select *LiveSYNC Oculus Go*, then click *Install on ...* button.
+    1. Using the Oculus app on your phone: tap the magnifier glass icon to open search, type *livesync* and select *LiveSYNC*, then click *Install on ...* button.
     ![Install via phone, search](../tutorials/img/livesync_install_via_phone.png)
-    2. You can also select *Library* tab from the bottom bar and see if *LiveSYNC Oculus Go* already appears in the apps list (GearVR: check *Not Installed* tab).
+    2. You can also select *Library* tab from the bottom bar and see if *LiveSYNC* already appears in the apps list (GearVR: check *Not Installed* tab).
 Select it from the list and then click *Install on ...* button.
     ![Install via phone, library](../tutorials/img/livesync_install_via_phone_2.png)
-    3. Using the Oculus Go / GearVR headset, select *Search* from the bottom bar, type *livesync*, select *LiveSYNC Oculus Go*, then click *Get*.
+    3. Using the Oculus Go / GearVR headset, select *Search* from the bottom bar, type *livesync*, select *LiveSYNC*, then click *Get*.
     ![Install via headset, search](../tutorials/img/livesync_install_via_headset.jpg)
-    4. You can also select *Library* tab from the bottom bar and then *Not Installed* page from the left side menu to see if *LiveSYNC Oculus Go* already appears in the apps list.
+    4. You can also select *Library* tab from the bottom bar and then *Not Installed* page from the left side menu to see if *LiveSYNC* already appears in the apps list.
 Select it from the list and then click *Get*.
     ![Install via headset, library](../tutorials/img/livesync_install_via_headset_2.jpg)
-5. When the installation has completed you will find *LiveSYNC Oculus Go* listed in the apps grid: Select *Library* tab from the bottom bar, and then *Apps* page from the left side menu (GearVR phone: *My Apps* tab from the top menu).
+5. When the installation has completed you will find *LiveSYNC* listed in the apps grid: Select *Library* tab from the bottom bar, and then *Apps* page from the left side menu (GearVR phone: *My Apps* tab from the top menu).

-6. Start *LiveSYNC Oculus Go* by selecting it from the apps grid.
+6. Start *LiveSYNC* by selecting it from the apps grid.
 (On GearVR, you can start the app from the Oculus app on your phone, or you can first enter VR and then start it from the Oculus Home.)

     ![LiveSYNC splash](../tutorials/img/livesync_splash.png)